 Here’s a closer look at the similarities and differences between these two cash rewards cards to help determine which is a better choice for you.

-Chase Freedom Unlimited is the clear winner here, with a $150 welcome bonus after spending $500 or more within the first three months of opening your account.
-Citi Double Cash, on the other hand, doesn’t offer any welcome bonus.
+The Freedom Unlimited is the clear winner here with a $200 welcome bonus after spending $500 or more within the first three months of opening your account and an added rewards category on grocery store spending.
+The Citi Double Cash, on the other hand, doesn’t offer any welcome bonus.

 Annual fee: Tie